techspecs/techspecs-api/README.md

 **Available Features;**
 * Search for a product
 * Get the detailed specifications of a product
-* Get a list of all product categories
+* Get all categories
-* Get a list of all brands
+* Get all brands
-* Get a list of all products from a specific brand
+* Get all products

 **Available Datapoints;**
 * Specifications: **Dimension, Weight, Display, Camera, Battery, CPU, GPU, and over 200 more…**